Application icon

 If any of the file indexes are invalid the function will be ignored.
 For example, you did not specify copy initial values and the source and destination are the same.

-You can copy all fields, a list of chosen fields or the list defined in the UI settings (the Copy Metadata configured settings).
+You can copy all fields or a list of chosen fields.
 Unhandled fields are never copied.

-Note that the User Defined URLs named variable is ignored when copying using the UI based settings as the settings come with exclusions.
+Note that the Multi Item Transfer Rules named variable is ignored when copying using the UI based settings as the settings come with their own exclusions/inclusions defined in the UI.

 The action test state will be set to true if any metadata was copied, (not necessarily modified).
 If nothing was copied, the action test state will be set to false.